 1. applicant is still interested in obtaining state-aided public housing;

-2. the applicant's appropriate unit size or accessibility needs have changed;
+2. the applicant's Appropriate Unit Size or accessibility needs have changed;

 3. the applicant's claimed priority and preference status remain the same; and

-(b) to advise the applicant that a failure to respond within 30 days will cause the application to be made inactive in the Statewide Online Application System resulting in the application not being processed by any LHA.
-Any applicant whose application is made inactive shall be notified of the same and will be restored to the waiting list(s) if the applicant contacts an LHA or logs into the Statewide Online Application System within one year after the notice.
-If the applicant fails to log into the Statewide Online Application System or contact an LHA within one year after the notice, then the applicant shall be given notice of removal of the application from all waiting lists and the right to request review pursuant to 760 CMR 5.13 above by any LHA to which the applicant applied.
+(b) to advise the applicant that a failure to respond within 30 days will cause the application to be made inactive in the Statewide Online Application System resulting in the application not being reviewed by any LHA or the CSO.
+Any applicant whose application is made inactive will be restored to the waiting list(s) in the same position if the applicant contacts an LHA or the CSO or logs into the Statewide Online Application System at any time.

-(2) In its contact inquiry, the Department Systems Administrator will instruct applicants to update their applications in the Statewide Online Application System or to return the update form to an LHA.
+(2) In its contact inquiry, the EOHLC Systems Administrator will instruct applicants to update their applications in the Statewide Online Application System or to return the update form to an LHA.
 An LHA that receives a paper update from an applicant shall review all updated information and promptly log in on behalf of the applicant and enter any changes made by the applicant into the Statewide Online Application System.

 5.15: Waiver Provision

-An LHA may submit to the Department for approval changes to the eligibility and selection criteria set out in 760 CMR 5.00.
-The LHA shall consult with the local tenant organization(s) prior to submitting any such changes to the Department.
+An LHA may submit to EOHLC for approval changes to the eligibility and selection criteria set out in 760 CMR 5.00.
+The LHA shall consult with the local tenant organization(s) prior to submitting any such changes to EOHLC.
 The LHA shall specify in writing the reason why each change is requested.
-The Department in its discretion may approve a change if it determines that good cause exists for the change(s) and that the change is reasonable under the circumstances and will be consistent with all applicable provisions in M.G.L. c.
+EOHLC in its discretion may approve a change if it determines that good cause exists for the change(s) and that the change is reasonable under the circumstances and will be consistent with all applicable provisions in M.G.L. c.
 121B.

 5.16: Administration

-(1) From time to time the Department may develop and issue guidelines and or standard forms to be utilized by the LHA in connection with the provisions of 760 CMR 5.00 and with reports required by the Department.
+(1) From time to time EOHLC may develop and issue guidelines and or standard forms to be utilized by the LHA in connection with the provisions of 760 CMR 5.00 and with reports required by EOHLC.
 It is the responsibility of each LHA to ensure that it is adhering to the current guidelines and utilizing all current forms.

 5.16: continued

-(2) Each LHA with applicable programs shall use the Statewide Online Application System and shall maintain the Department's prescribed online vacancy ledger in accordance with guidelines issued by the Department as they may be amended from time to time.
+(2) Each LHA with applicable programs shall use the Statewide Online Application System and shall maintain EOHLC’s prescribed online vacancy ledger in accordance with guidelines issued by EOHLC as they may be amended from time to time.
 The Statewide Online Application System and online vacancy ledgers shall be considered public information; and, upon request, shall be available for public inspection with all personally identifying information redacted.

-(3) Any notice to an applicant or tenant, who is known not to speak English, shall bear a notice in commonly spoken foreign languages of the importance that the notice be translated.
+(3) Any notice to an applicant or tenant, who is known not to speak English, shall bear a notice in commonly spoken foreign languages of the importance that the notice be translated or, where required by applicable fair housing law, be translated into the applicant’s language.

 (4) Board members shall not be involved in LHA decisions on applications for housing.